aharita/engineer-to-leader/docs/manager-to-director/module-1/index.md

 *Resisting the urge to be the 'Super-EM'.*

 Your managers will make mistakes.
 They will run bad meetings.
 They will hire the wrong intern.
+They will promote the wrong person.
+They will create drama.
 Your instinct is to jump in and fix it. **Don't.**
 If you fix their problems, you rob them of the lesson.
 You are a safety net, not a crutch.
+You are a coach, not the star player who refuses to let anyone else touch the ball.

 **Real-world scenarios:**

 * **The Incident:**
   * *Manager:* Panics during an outage.
+Runs around like a headless chicken.
   * *Director:* "I am watching.
-I will not intervene unless the company is about to die.
-Afterward, we will deconstruct your response."
+I will not intervene unless the company is about to literally die.
+Afterward, we will deconstruct your response over a stiff drink."
 * **The Bad Hire:**
   * *Manager:* Wants to hire a candidate with "red flags" because they are desperate.
   * *Director:* "I see these risks (X, Y).
 If you hire them, you own the outcome.
 Are you willing to bet your reputation on this?"
 (Forces them to think).